-Fellows accepted into the program will also have a chance to win a $10,000 scholarship to be used toward education expenses or tuition at the end of the fellowship.
+All fellows accepted into the program will receive a $10,000 scholarship to be used toward education expenses or tuition at the end of the fellowship.
 The program will also include an all-expenses paid trip to New York City, if travel permits.

 This year's fellows will complete a community project that will address their theme or topic of choice, each receiving a grant to plan and execute their project.
 After completing the program, Curtis Fellows will be able to earn letters of recommendations, receive guidance on future endeavors from industry leaders, and join a growing network of Curtis Fellow alumni.

 Previous fellows have expressed how the program impacted their lives — during and following the Curtis Fellowship.